Mercury vs. Yamaha: Which Outboard Should You Choose?

-Having trouble deciding between Mercury and Yamaha outboards?
+Having trouble deciding between Mercury and Yamaha outboards for sale?
 Here’s a look at Mercury vs Yamaha outboards so you can decide which one is right for you without having to go to a boat show to find out.

 When it comes to buying a new outboard motor for your boat, why not choose the motor that US Customs trust?
 Today US Customs agents in south Florida use four supercharged Mercury Verado outboard motors.
 That’s 1,400 horsepower!

 Ok back to reality, while that much horsepower is enticing, it’s probably overkill and out of your budget.
 That’s ok, instead, you could go with one or two quality outboards.

 Now maybe you’re a die-hard Yamaha fan, wondering if you’re missing out by not going with the Mercury.
 Yamaha has proven that their outboard motors are a force to be reckoned with.

 We are going to help you decide by doing an in-depth comparison of Mercury vs Yamaha.
 We are going to give you a little history of each company, and a guide for how to compare the two companies’ motors.

 Mercury originally started in 1939 when Carl Kiekhaefer bought an outboard motor company.
 He started out wanting to make magnetic separators to be used in the dairy industry.